 Today the browser acts as a TRUSTED COMPUTING BASE (TCB) where the HTML and JS act inside of a sandbox that isolates them both from the user’s computer.

-A script cannot access user’s webcam , microphone , location , file , desktop capture without user’s explicit consent.
+With the latest tightening of patches around security concerns in webRTC platforms, a script cannot access a user’s webcam, microphone, location, file, desktop capture without the user’s explicit consent.
 When the user allows access, a red dot will appear on that tab, providing a clear indication to the user, that the tab has media access.

 A type vulnerability typically found in Web applications (such as web browsers through breaches of browser security) that enables attackers to inject client-side script into Web pages viewed by other users.